voxmec/vdk-android/README.md

 # VoxMecanica Development Kit (Android)#
 The VoxMecanica Development Kit for Android provides an open source API and runtime to create voice-enabled applications for mobile devices running the Android operating system.
 With VoxMecanica, voice-enabled apps use a simple API to create voice-driven dialog style interactions.
 Dialogs can be initiated locally in-app or from a remote source such as server, another connected device, or any networked source that can hosts an HTTP service end-point.

-You simply describe your voice interactions a series of JSON graph or via the Java API.
-The VDK accepts the dialog graph and create an interactive voice-enabled session between your application and the user.
+The way it works is is simple.
+A developer simply describe voice interactions a series of JSON or the Java object graphs.
+The VDK accepts the dialog graph and create an interactive voice-enabled right in the app.
+VoxMecanica uses the TTS and Speech Recognizer service built into the majority of devices.

 ## Features ##
 * Supports for older devices (Android API Level-18)